Baba Ganoush

 Instructions

-- Preheat the oven to 180 degrees Celsius (350 degrees Fahrenheit)
+- Preheat the oven to 450 degrees Fahrenheit

-- Place the peeled eggplant in a food processor along with the garlic, za'atar, juice and zest from the lemon, tahini, salt and pepper.
+- Allow the eggplant to cool slightly before using a spoon to scoop out the flesh.
+Place the eggplant flesh along with the garlic, za'atar, juice and zest from the lemon, tahini, salt and pepper.
 Pulse until completely smooth.

 Just made this the first time and now every week I guess.
 Absolutely loving it.